Better Source, Better Flow: Learning Condition-Dependent Source Distribution for Flow Matching: Method

 In conditional generation scenarios such as text-to-image generation, the conditioning variable $C$ is naturally paired with the data random variable $X_1$.
-We leverage this relationship to design a flexible source distribution by introducing a learnable, condition-dependent source distribution $p_\phi(X_0 | C)$.
-This defines a learnable coupling $\pi_\phi(X_0, X_1, C) = p_\phi(X_0 | C) p_1(X_1, C)$ with parameters $\phi$.
+We leverage this relationship by replacing the condition-agnostic Gaussian source in Eq.~\eqref{eq:fm_loss_cond} with a learnable condition-dependent source distribution $p_\phi(X_0 \mid C)$.
+This defines a learnable condition-mediated coupling $\pi_\phi(X_0, X_1, C) = p_\phi(X_0 \mid C)p_1(X_1, C)$, where the source marginal adapts to the condition.